memgraph/memgraph/tests/mgbench/README.md

 Listed below are the main scripts used to run the benchmarks:

-- `benchmark.py` - Script that runs the queries and workloads.
+- `benchmark.py` - Script that runs the single workload iteration of queries.
-- `datasets.py` - Script that handles datasets and queries for workloads.
+- `workloads.py` - Base script that defines how dataset and queries are defined.
 - `runners.py` - Script holding the configuration for different DB vendors.
 - `client.cpp` - Client for querying the database.
-- `graph_bench.py` - Script that starts all predefined and custom-defined workloads.
+- `graph_bench.py` - Script that starts all predefined and custom-defined workloads thst.
--` compare_results.py` - Script that visually compares benchmark results.
+- `compare_results.py` - Script that visually compares benchmark results.

 Except for these scripts, the project also includes dataset files and index configuration files.
-Once the first test is executed, those files can be located in the newly generated .cache folder.
+Once the first test is executed, those files can be located in the newly generated `.cache` folder.

 ### Prerequisites